linl33/bohemia/guides/guide_openhds_setup.md

 ### Uninstall ODKAggregate

 - ODK Aggregate is installed with the cloud config script. this means there are two ODK Aggregate instances:
-  - Default (cloud-config) at bohemia.team (autoredirect) (administrator / aggregate)
+  - Default (cloud-config) at datacat.cc (autoredirect) (administrator / aggregate)
-  - The OpenHDS compatible one at bohemia.team/ODKAggregate (odk_prod / aggregate)
+  - The OpenHDS compatible one at datacat.cc/ODKAggregate (odk_prod / aggregate)

 ### Configuring ODK Aggregate